squid-cache/squid-cache.github.io/Features/CommCleanup.rst

  * The comm code handling inbound client connections (accept / listeners) has now been cleaned up and isolated in a comm library with a small, clear and documented API.

+Currently testing in 3.2:

  * The outbound connection setup for server connections (socket opening / connect / bind) has now been cleaned up and isolated in the comm library with a small clear and documented API.
-Currently undergoing audit and testing.

- * FD handling throughout the code has been polished up to pass Connection objects instead of raw FD.
-Currently undergoing testing and audit.
+ * FD handling throughout the code has been polished up to pass Connection objects instead of raw FD fro TCP connections.

+ * DNS lookups have been extracted from comm layer TCP setup.
+The components needing a new connection are responsible for generating a Comm::Connection template with at minimum the destination IP in it.

+ * CONNECT tunnel method retries.
+Are possible up until some bytes get transferred.

+ * Persistent connections pooled by destination IP:port.
+Retrieval out of the pool is filtered on required local endpoint IP (if any) to support transparent interception and SquidConf:tcp_outgoing_address which require a fixed local address.

 === TODO ===